 “INRA is an amazing organisation serving agriculture and agri-food, both in France and around the world”

-Gontard is an optimist who believes in working collaboratively.
+Nathalie is an optimist who believes in working collaboratively.
 She has passed her international perspective onto her team, and beyond.
 Multiple cooperative projects are constantly on the go and Skype is almost always on in the laboratories.
-In 1999, Gontard set her travelling bags down at the University of Montpellier, later becoming a researcher at INRA Montpellier in 2011.
-Gontard’s roots are in Ardèche, in central France, where her parents were models of living a simple, self-sufficient life in close communion with nature.
-Gontard gets a bit emotional when talking about her father, a plumber, gardener, fisherman and truffle expert.
-From a founding father and two brothers deeply connected to the land, Gontard imparted a way of life on to two adventurous children with spartan lifestyles — a pilot and a diver — and two children with social and environmental sensibilities.
+In 1999, Nathalie set her travelling bags down at the University of Montpellier, later becoming a researcher at INRA Montpellier in 2011.
+Nathalie’s roots are in Ardèche, in central France, where her parents were models of living a simple, self-sufficient life in close communion with nature.
+Nathalie gets a bit emotional when talking about her father, a plumber, gardener, fisherman and truffle expert.
+From a founding father and two brothers deeply connected to the land, Nathalie imparted a way of life on to two adventurous children with spartan lifestyles — a pilot and a diver — and two children with social and environmental sensibilities.
 It is also easy to understand what led her to her life’s work on plant-based, biodegradable packaging.

 - 53 years old